 Resident Assistants are trained routinely on the procedures to follow in the event of a fire.
 The following policies are directly related to fire safety and can be found in the Student Handbook.
-If a fire is observed, activate the Fire Alarm system, immediately move to a safe area and call 911 to report the fire and then call CampusSafety and Security at (864) 977-7777.
+If a fire is observed, activate the Fire Alarm system, immediately move to a safe area, and call 911 to report the fire and then contact Campus Safety and Security via the LiveSafe app.